BenjaminHornbeck6/TrollSign/README.md

 TrollSign Lets You Add Entitlements To Apps

-This Is For MacOS Only
+TrollSign Is For MacOS Only

 ```
 ./trollsign "path to .app" "path to entitlements file"